 - Poor grooming.
 A change in grooming habits can be caused by old age, feeling unwell, or stress.
 Without proper grooming, those healthy oils can build up and form blackheads—just like in humans.

-Dr. Piccione cautions that there’s no clear evidence these underlying conditions directly cause feline acne.
+Dr Piccione cautions that there’s no clear evidence that these underlying conditions directly cause feline acne.
 And despite popular belief, she says there’s no clear evidence that using plastic bowls increases the likelihood of cat acne, either.

 However, improved hygiene and steel or ceramic bowls can reduce the likelihood of spreading secondary infections to areas of chin acne.
-So, don’t skip washing food bowls after every meal and toss scratched or damaged plastic bowls that are more likely to harbor harmful bacteria.
+So, don’t skip washing food bowls after every meal and throw away scratched or damaged plastic bowls that are more likely to harbour harmful bacteria.

 Chronic feline acne

-If your cat has recurring feline acne or a bad breakout that won’t go away, talk to your veterinarian about possible underlying causes.
-“Lifelong symptomatic treatment is likely needed to prevent and control the development of lesions,” Dr. Piccione says.
+If your cat has recurring feline acne or a bad breakout that won’t go away, talk to your vet about possible underlying causes.
+“Lifelong symptomatic treatment is likely needed to prevent and control the development of lesions,” Dr Piccione says.

 When left untreated, severe cases of feline acne cause deep bacterial infections, scarring of the tissue, and cysts.
 Typically, severe cat acne will look just as bad as the cat feels.

 According to Cornell University, there’s no clear indication that cats of any age, breed, or gender are more prone to cat acne or recurring cat acne—and Dr Piccione and Dr Almela agree.
 There are currently no cat breeds known to be prone to acne breakouts.